Need help? We're here!

-As the lingering effects from the pandemic continue to compound supply chain disruptions, the commercial truck driver shortage remains high on the list of industry and government concerns.
-According to the U.S. Department of Transportation, annual truck driver turnover rates among large, long-haul carriers exceed 90% while smaller trucking companies with annual turnover of 72% fare only somewhat better.
+Ongoing supply chain challenges continue to make the commercial truck driver shortage a top concern for both industry leaders and government agencies.
+According to the U.S. Department of Transportation, annual truck driver turnover rates among large, long-haul carriers exceed 90%, while smaller trucking companies with annual turnover of 72% fare only somewhat better.

 “If you want to create a better job for drivers, you have to streamline workflows and remove frustrations in procurement, planning and execution.
 Remove the irritants.
 As an industry, we often get hung up on better recruiting and retention efforts.
 Yes, that’s important, but there’s so much more we can do to improve the quality of life for drivers by focusing on driving friction out of their jobs.”